yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 > CSV MIME entities can consist of binary data
 > as per section 4.8 of {{!RFC6838}}.
 Although section 4.1.1. of {{!RFC2046}} defines
-> CRLF to denote line breaks, implementers MAY recognize a single LF
+> CRLF to denote line breaks, implementers MAY recognize a single CR or LF
 > as a line break.
 However, some implementations may use other values.

 Published specification: